mikkel32/Website/README.md

 The simplest way to view the site is via the included Python server.
 It automatically compiles the SCSS styles to `main.css` on startup.
-Compilation uses the Node `sass` binary via `npx` when available and will attempt to use the Python `sass` package otherwise.
-If the module is not installed the server will try to install it with `pip`.
+Compilation uses the Node `sass` binary via `npx` when available and will fall back to the Python `sass` package when `npx` cannot be found.
+If the module is not installed the server will attempt to install it with `pip`.

-Ensure you have Node.js installed or that `pip` is available so the fallback can be installed automatically when needed.
+**Node.js is strongly recommended.** The Python fallback requires a working C/C++ compiler and may fail on some platforms (for example Python 3.13 on Windows does not currently have prebuilt wheels).
+Installing [Node.js](https://nodejs.org) ensures SCSS compilation works out of the box.

 ```bash
 npm install   # install dependencies such as Anime.js